kaiakamatsu/BENG183-Classification/Classification.md

 <img src="https://www.kdnuggets.com/wp-content/uploads/c_distance_metrics_euclidean_manhattan_minkowski_oh_5.png" width="280" height="80">
 </div>

-It is essential to have different colors for labels in order to be able to differentiate.
 ### Importance of variable "k"

-It is important to choose the most optimal k-value as it will be essential for managing outliers/noise in the overall dataset.
+It is important to choose the most optimal k-value, as it will be essential for managing outliers/noise in the dataset.
 When k=1, the model makes predictions based solely on the closest neighbor to a data point.
 This can cause the model to capture noise or outliers, leading to overfitting because it's overly tailored to the training data.
-However, if the k value is too high, it can lead to oversimplification of the model and the creation of overly generalized boundaries.
+However, if the k value is too large, it can lead to oversimplification of the model and the creation of overly generalized boundaries.
-Although there are various ways to compute the optimal k (i.e. square root k), the most accurate will be the k elbow curve method.
+Although there are various ways to compute the optimal k (i.e. square root of the total # of datapoints ), the most consistent approach will be the k elbow curve method.
 ```
 import pandas as pd
 import numpy as np